Tingwei-Wang/Tingwei-Wang.github.io/_pages/about.md

 # Welcome!

-# Welcome!

 I am a graduate with a Master of Management Science from the [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/), and a Bachelor of Economics from [Dalian University of Technology](http://en.dlut.edu.cn/).
-My main academic interests include **environmental economics**, **sustainable development policy**, and **data-driven policy evaluation**.
+My main academic interests include **environmental economics**, **applied microeconomics**, and **policy evaluation for sustainable development**.

-Through my academic training and research assistant experiences, I have built a solid foundation in **microeconomics**, **quantitative methods**, and **environmental governance frameworks**.
-I am proficient in Stata and have beginner-level experience in R and Python for applied policy analysis.
+Through my academic training and research assistant experiences, I have built a solid foundation in **microeconometric analysis**, **quantitative methods**, and **environmental governance**.
+I am proficient in Stata and have practical experience with R and Python for applied policy analysis and empirical research.

-I am currently applying for PhD programs in **Environmental Economics**, where I hope to further explore the intersection of economic policy and environmental sustainability.
+I am currently seeking PhD opportunities in **environmental economics** and **applied microeconomics**, with a strong interest in interdisciplinary programs at the intersection of **economics**, **climate policy**, and **sustainable development**.
+I aim to contribute to research that addresses pressing environmental challenges through rigorous economic analysis and innovative policy design.

 You can find my CV [here](assets/Tingwei_Wang_CV.pdf).